markjprice/cs13net9/docs/errata/improvements.md

 In the last bullet I wrote, "bob has a value of `null` and 4 bytes of memory have been allocated in stack memory.
 No heap memory has been allocated for the object."

 In the next edition, I will change this to say that the size of the reference is typically 4 bytes on a 32-bit system and 8 bytes on a 64-bit system, corresponding to the size of a memory pointer.
 I cover this in more detail in an online-only section here: https://github.com/markjprice/cs13net9/blob/main/docs/ch06-memory.md.

+# Page 205 - Navigating with the debugging toolbar

+> Thanks to [Donald Maisey](https://github.com/donaldmaisey) who raised an [issue on February 21, 2025](https://github.com/markjprice/cs13net9/issues/26) that prompted this improvement.

+In *Figure 4.7*, the Visual Studio 2022 **Show Next Statement** button has an icon of a down-pointing arrow.
+In more recent versions, this icon was changed to a right-pointing arrow.
+In the next edition, I will update the screenshot.

 # Page 223 - Understanding the call stack